 Day use gear for a hut trip

-For the the gear during the day, you’ll want to bring your normal gear for skiing or snowshoeing (that includes skins, wax and avalanche gear as appropriate).
+For the gear during the day, you’ll want to bring your standard gear for skiing or snowshoeing (that includes skins, wax and avalanche gear as appropriate).
 Though this article was written as an introduction to snowshoeing, perhaps 80% of the document covers information for any backcountry winter snow travel.
 Make use off the suggested gear list included.
-Note that some items (such as a headlamp) will be used while at the hut, too.
+Note that some items (such as a headlamp) will be utilized while at the hut, too.

 Overnight gear to bring